 The Waescherburg (also known as Waescherschloss or Waescherschloessle) in Waescherhof, a district of Waeschenbeuren, was built between 1220 and 1250.

-Perched at 436 meters above the Beutental valley, this hilltop castle offers a clear view of the Hohenstaufen.
+Perched at 436 metres above the Beutental valley, this hilltop castle offers a clear view of the Hohenstaufen and is a wonderful excursion destination on the Swabian Alb.

 Lorch Monastery: